zekro-archive/DiscordBot/README.md

   - `-stups` - nudge someone on the guild
   - `-vote` - create polls<br>
   &nbsp;![](https://image.prntscr.com/image/5_avzZNQRUijY2rUgc1XgQ.png)

 - **Server administration**
   - `-kick` - kick someone from the server
   - `-vkick` - kick someone out of the voice channel, also for a specific time period
   - `-mute` - mute members in text channels
   - `-blacklist` - disallow users to use the bot

 - **Other functions**
   - `-music` - Music player with many functions
-  - `-scpacer` - Create spacer voice channels wich can not be joined
+  - `-scpacer` - Create spacer voice channels which can not be joined
   - `-rand6` - Random operators for rainbow six<br>
   &nbsp;![](https://image.prntscr.com/image/WHZh5l76TKupvWUmoIQBpA.png)